NorfairKing/smos/smos-docs-site/content/pages/features.markdown

     - work
 ```

-This means that if you ever stop using smos, or it becomes unavaible,
+This means that if you ever stop using Smos, or it becomes unavailable,
 your data is still available and easy to read.

-## Machine-readible file format
+## Machine-readable file format

 The file format is very easy to work with programmatically, and convenience
 functions in the `smos-data` library are provided to operate on Smos data.